Jiboo/wembed/readme.md

 - fac-rec gets optimized as a non recursive, preventing stack exhaust

-Cases in int_exprs.wast:

-- Some FPE errors are optimized out, preventing the crash in some assert_trap.

-Cases in traps.wast:

-- assert_trap failures due to some dead code elimination.

 Cases in unreached_invalid.wast:

 - Lots of failed assert_invalid, due to the fact that we do no validation during unreachable skip path